xformerfhs/MatrixTranspose/README.md

 Then one has to solve the problem of somehow securely storing long random passwords...

+Note also that this encryption is not fault tolerant.
+If only one character is omitted or only one character added to the encrypted text the encryption can no longer be decrypted.

 ## Usage

 When the program is started the main windows appears.